OpenRoberta/openroberta-lab/WedoInterpreter/README.md

 2. in preferences -> Javascript -> Runtimes
     * add the node location
     * select the node.js runtime
-    * error: this is resetted to chromium by eclipse
+    * error: this is reset to chromium by eclipse

 3. open a js file with the Javascript editor
     * outline ok